-Although the HTA found that MTS Cryo Stores UK Ltd (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, one minor shortfall was found against a standard for Premises, Facilities and Equipment.
+Although the HTA found that MTS Cryo Stores UK Ltd (the establishment) had met many of the HTA's standards that were assessed during the inspection, six minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfall identified during the inspection.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.